bacionejs/battito/README.md

 - There are 8 preset instruments, but you can also:
   - select a track and configure the **synth**
   - or import existing Sonant compatible songs which have instruments that you like and when prompted after pasting into the **textarea**, answer yes to import only instruments
-- To clear everything, delete the text in the textarea, which will then automatically refresh with volume/octave set, but nothing else.
+- To clear everything, delete the text in the **textarea**, which will then automatically refresh with volume/octave set, but nothing else.
 To produce a sound, you need to select a track and at least select one of the envelope settings: `ea`, `es`, `er`.
-- To save your work for future use, copy the textarea to a separate text editor.
+- To save your work for future use, copy the **textarea** to a separate text editor.
+To import, paste JSON in the **textarea**.
 - Normally, the JSON output is used with a `player`, but it can also be exported to `.wav` by long-pressing on the wave visualizer.
 It will export whatever is selected: tracks/phrases or whole song.
 - Although, not recommended, the **textarea** can be edited.
 Changes are live.